Fuseiniabdullai502/report-card-generator/README.md

 2. Open the service account JSON file you downloaded.
 3. Copy the **entire content** of the JSON file and paste it as the value for the `FIREBASE_SERVICE_ACCOUNT` variable.
 The value should be a single-line JSON string.
 Most hosting providers handle this automatically, but if you're pasting it into a text file, ensure any newlines within the private key are escaped (e.g., `\\n`).

-### Troubleshooting

-#### "Admin features are disabled..." or "PERMISSION_DENIED" Error

-If you see an error message that says **`Admin features are disabled.
-The Firebase Admin SDK failed to initialize...`** when you try to use an admin feature, it means your **Admin SDK Credentials are not set up correctly** for your environment.
-This is a configuration issue, not a code bug.
-To fix it, you must provide the server with secure credentials.

-**To fix this for local development:**

-1. Follow the instructions in **"Step 2: Admin SDK Credentials"** above.
-2. Make sure you have downloaded the `firebase-service-account.json` file from your Firebase project.
-3. Make sure you have placed this file in the **root directory** of this project.
-4. Make sure the line `GOOGLE_APPLICATION_CREDENTIALS=./firebase-service-account.json` in your `.env` file is **uncommented** (the `#` is removed).

-Once you have correctly configured the local file, restart your development server.
-The error will be resolved.

 ### Running the Development Server

 Once your environment is set up, you can run the development server: